 Get off at Noryangjin Station (Line 1/Line 9).
 Take exit 1 and go over the train tracks.
 There will be signs in English to guide you to the market.

 Those that live near Hongdae and Mapo will know Mangwon Market.
-It is one of the best open street markets in Seoul for great Korean food.
+It is one of Seoul’s best open street markets for great Korean food.
 While it is not the biggest market and not known for its goods, it is a popular destination for those looking just to eat.
 One of their most famous dishes is their Kalguksu (Knife Cut Noodles in broth).
-One of their most famous Kalguku stalls makes the noodles out in the front.
-There are so many other Korean dishes you can buy as well as fruits and vegetables.
-You can eat them there or take them with you to Han River which is only a 10-minute walk away from Mangwon Market.
+One of their most famous Kalguku stalls makes noodles in the front.
+You can buy many other Korean dishes and fruits and vegetables.
+You can eat them there or take them with you to Han River, which is only a 10-minute walk away from Mangwon Market.

 How to get to Mangwon Market:

 Take the subway to Mangwon Station.
-Then take exit #2 and make a u-turn to the right and walk for 5 minutes until you see the market on your right.
+Then take exit #2.
+Then make a U-turn to the right and walk for 5 minutes until you see the market on your right.